Thiru. A.Udhayan, I.F.S.,

 Project Coordinator

-He has completed a B.Sc. in botany from Gurunanak College, Chennai, and an M.Sc. in botany from Madras Christian College, Chennai.
-He has recently submitted his Ph.D. in Botany at the University of Madras, focusing on succession and recovery of mangrove ecosystems in the Nicobar Islands.
+Dr. Thirumurugan.V has completed a B.Sc. in Botany from Gurunanak College, Chennai, and an M.Sc. in botany from Madras Christian College, Chennai.
+He recently received his Ph.D. in Botany at the University of Madras, focusing on succession and recovery of mangrove ecosystems in the Nicobar Islands.
 He has experience as a researcher in two funded projects at the Wildlife Institute of India; the first involved Python telemetry research in the Moyar Valley, Tamil Nadu (2017-2020), and the second focused on studying the Mangrove vegetation dynamics in the Andaman and Nicobar Islands (2020-2023).
-His work includes mangroves, vegetation ecology, herpetology, and biodiversity conservation, with 25 publications in peer-reviewed journals.
+His work includes mangroves, vegetation ecology, herpetology, and biodiversity conservation, with 27 publications in peer-reviewed journals.
 He actively delivers lectures, outreach programs, and training to raise ecological awareness and conservation efforts.
 He is currently working as a Project Coordinator in the Conservation Education Lab.

 Ms. Sivaranjani A